jericson/jericson.github.io/_posts/2021-09-06-git_rewrite_2.md

 > When there is a  `push` `on`  the `develop` `branch` . . .

-I haven't talked about branches just yet, but this is feature of Git that allows people to work on different projects using the same code without stepping on each other's toes.
+I haven't talked about branches just yet, but this is feature of Git that allows several people to work on the same code without stepping on each other's toes.
 It creates an alternate timeline that won't interfere with other timelines until someone decides to merge them.
 The important thing is that this particular workflow happens every time someone submits a change to the `develop` branch.

 What happens?
 Well that's defined in the second half of the file: